 Presumably, players are so keen to reject this kind of material precisely because it is at present relatively uncommon, unexpected, and thus instinctively unwelcome in games.
 But this tendency of people to brazenly dismiss ideas which are not straightforward in their delivery does not land only on game designers, and is in fact a longstanding tradition among the public reactions to certain academic fields and artistic styles.
 A natural case-in-point is the practice of deconstruction, a method of analysis popular in the philosophy of the humanities in the late 20th century as part of the movement of poststructuralism.
-In a very simplified nutshell, deconstruction teases out contradictory content in the grammatical, linguistic, and thematic content of a work in order to demonstrate a general idea about an inability to access the work’s “true” meaning and the world’s “true” qualities.
+In a very simplified nutshell, deconstruction as a technique of literary analysis teases out contradictions and ambiguities in the grammatical, linguistic, and thematic content of a work in order to demonstrate a general idea about an inability to access the work’s singular true meaning or to map language irreducibly onto the world’s true qualities

 Interestingly, I personally feel that the reactions of most onlookers are not the only things that deconstruction and Thekla’s game have in common.
-I intend to show here that the method of deconstruction provides a remarkably appropriate path into analysis of The Witness.
+I intend to show here that this analytical application of deconstruction provides a remarkably appropriate path into interpretation of The Witness.

 What is Deconstruction?